Explore a unique and

 WHY VISIT TSODILO HILLS?

 Your trip includes a professionally guided tour of the Hills, after which you can enjoy a delicious picnic under the trees.

-Exploring the three main Hills – Male, Female, and child – is a journey into antiquity.
-Archaeological research – ongoing for the past 30 years – estimates that Tsodilo has been inhabited for the past 100 000 years, making this one of the world’s oldest historical sites.
-Pottery, iron, glass beads, shell beads, carved bone and stone tools date back 90 000 years.
+Pick from one of numerous walking trails – the Rhino Trail, Lion Trail, Cliff Trail, and others.
+Explore the three main Hills – Male, Female, and Child – in a journey into antiquity.
+Archaeologists estimate that Tsodilo has been inhabited for the past 100,000 years, making this one of the world’s oldest historical sites.
+Digs have revealed pottery, iron, glass beads, shell beads, carved bone, and stone tools dating back 90,000 years.

 Rock paintings are nearly everywhere at Tsodilo Hills.
 Representing thousands of years of human inhabitation, they are amongst the region’s finest and most important.
 Two of the most famous images are the rhino polychrome and the Eland panel.
 The latter image is situated on a soaring cliff that overlooks the African wilderness.
 It is thought that the inaccessibility of many of the paintings may be linked to their religious significance.

 Although the closest you’ll get to a large mammal at Tsodilo Hills are the rock paintings, there is still plenty to see on your trip.
 For birders, there are Yellow-Billed Hornbills, Grey Louries, and Melba Finches.
 You may also see the Tsodilo Gecko, which is unique to this area, along with Kudu, Steenbok, and Duiker Antelopes.
 As with most of Botswana, there are always a few monkeys and baboons around to keep you entertained!

 Enjoy the splendour of seasonal water lilies and the heady smell of papyrus beds rising out of crystal delta waters on our unmissable boat tours.
 With crocodiles and hippos along the way, there is always something special to see.